 This is a program that runs annually.
-This year's theme strives to explore transformative change and justice.
+This year's theme strives to explore transformative change and justice, through a virtual platform.
 Rooting the conversation in South Africa, a popular case for understanding social movements, participants will consider how the personal is political.
-Participants will meet with local South African activists to understand their methodology and movements.
-We will consider how change begins with the self, thinking about how we embody justice in our own lives.
+Participants will meet with international and domestic activists from all over the world over zoom to understand their methodology and movements.
+Part of this global program is to consider the transnational connections and movements between South Africa and places such as Palestine, the US, etc. We will consider how change begins with the self, thinking about how we embody justice in our own lives.
 As we embark on this program from start to finish, our driving question will be, “how do I live liberation?”
-We will work to understand and apply concepts such as the construction of race, restorative justice, and self care as a political practice to ourselves and our society.
+We will work to understand and apply concepts such as the construction of race, restorative justice, and self-care as a political practice to ourselves and our society.
 The purpose of this AltBreak program is to learn from South African leaders to apply these lessons in our own lives and at American University.

 Aqsa Rashid is a junior studying Transcultural Studies with minors in International Relations and Sociology.
 Aqsa is interested in women’s issues, gender-based violence, transnational politics, and journalism.
 She cares deeply about the power of storytelling, and the way that people use words as a tool of resistance in both personal and political realms.
 Aqsa writes for the Blackprint Magazine at AU, and is involved in the Muslim Student Association and Students for Justice in Palestine on campus.
 After participating in the 2019 South Africa Alternative Break, Aqsa grew more interested in ideas related to decolonizing the academy and education.
 She has served as an intern at the Institute for Educational Leadership, and as a youth organizer at the Next Generation Coalition.
 Both roles allowed her to understand the power of community building initiatives in bridging systemic inequities.
 She is eager to deepen her understanding of these issues through the South African context.